emilyyyu/emilyyyu.github.io/_news/announcement_5.md

 ---
 layout: post
-date: 2025-07-13 16:11:00-0400
+date: 2025-07-23 16:11:00-0400
 inline: true
 related_posts: false
 ---

-Our paper, "Formal Verification of Neural Certificates Done Dynamically", was accepted to RV 2025!
-Hope to see you in Graz!
+Our paper, "Introducing Certificates to the Hardware Model Checking Competition", received the Distinguished Paper Award at CAV!

 ---